ocf/ocfweb/ocfweb/docs/docs/staff/mailing-lists.md

    days it can get a lot more.
  * `puppet`: Error messages from puppet runs go here.
 This list tends to be very noisy.
+ * `mon`: Monitoring alerts are sent here:
- * `mon`: We've set up Rackspace Cloud Monitoring to email us alerts when our important services are inaccessible from outside the OCF network.
-Alerts from Rackspace get sent to this list.
+    * Rackspace Cloud Monitoring email us alerts when our important services are inaccessible from outside the OCF network.
+    * Munin sends mail whenever some munin measurement (e.g. disk usage, RAM usage, etc.) is outside the normal range.

 On the administrative side, the `officers` mailing list receives emails related to OCF administrivia.
 Cabinet members are expected to be on this mailing list,